 Special Considerations for Summer Session Courses

-• Pacing: Keep in mind the pacing of summer is fast.
-One day of the 5-week summer session is equivalent to 3.5 days of college work completed during the Fall/Spring's 16-week semesters.
+- Pacing: Keep in mind the pacing of summer is fast.
+One day of a 5/6-week summer session is equivalent to 3.5 days of college work completed during the Fall/Spring's 16-week semesters.
 In addition to long days, there is a heavy load of outside work (our college formula is two hours of homework for every one hour of class time – see Credit Hour definition).

-• Instructor support and tutoring through CASAS (Center for Academic Support and Accessibility Services) is limited.
+- Free tutoring is available through CASAS (Center for Academic Support and Accessibility Services), but appointments may be limited.